ROCHE BREAST CANCER AWARENESS CAMPAIGN

 Strategic Pivot: Human-Centered Healthcare Marketing

-Research revealed emotional barriers exceeded informational gaps.
-Repositioned campaign from clinical education to "time and tenderness" narrative, grounding messaging in universal themes of self-care and family legacy.
+Shifted from clinical education to a “time and tenderness” narrative, addressing emotional barriers and emphasizing self-care and family legacy.

 Visual Strategy: Phased Emotional Journey